Rarity of rocket-driven Penrose extraction in Kerr spacetime: Numerical Results

 To precisely characterize the spin dependence, we performed a sweep over 14 spin values: $a/M = 0.80, 0.81, \ldots, 0.88$ plus $a/M \in \{0.89, 0.90, 0.92, 0.95, 0.99\}$, with 10,000 LHS samples per spin in the focused region.
 Table~\ref{tab:spin-threshold} shows the results.

-The key finding is that across this spin threshold sweep (140,000 additional LHS trajectories, separate from the main 112,000 in Table~\ref{tab:simulation-accounting}), \emph{no successful Penrose extractions with escape} were observed for $a/M \leq 0.88$.
+Across this spin threshold sweep (140,000 additional LHS trajectories, separate from the main 104,000 in Table~\ref{tab:simulation-accounting}), \emph{no successful Penrose extractions with escape} were observed for $a/M \leq 0.88$.
 Combined with the onset of successful extraction at $a/M = 0.89$, this constrains the practical spin threshold for rocket-propelled Penrose extraction.